Amy Costello: Club career

-She plays club hockey in the German Women's Feldhockey Bundesliga for UHC Hamburg.
+She plays club hockey in the Dutch Women's Hoofdklasse Hockey for HGC.

-Costello previously played in the Women's England Hockey League Premier Division for East Grinstead.
+Costello previously played in the German Women's Feldhockey Bundesliga for UHC Hamburg (2021-2024), and in the Women's England Hockey League Premier Division for East Grinstead.

 She has also played for University of Birmingham and Edinburgh University Women's Hockey Club.

 International career

 She was included in the Great Britain squad for the women's field hockey tournament at the 2020 Summer Olympics, held in July and August 2021.
 Though designated as an alternate player, due to rule changes caused by the COVID-19 pandemic she was eligible to compete in all matches (unlike previous tournaments, in which alternates could only compete after permanently replacing an injured player).
 Though Great Britain earned the bronze medal, she did not make an appearance and was therefore ineligible to receive a medal.